Lesila Fiapule

 Lesila Fiapule (born 22 October 2001) is a Samoan weightlifter who has represented Samoa at the Pacific Mini Games and Youth Olympic Games.

 Fiapule was educated at Avele College and has been lifting since she was 15.
-She represented Samoa at the 2018 Oceania Weightlifting Championships in Nouméa, winning three bronze medals in the +90kg division.
+She represented Samoa at the 2018 Oceania Weightlifting Championships in Nouméa, winning three bronze medals in the +90 kg division.
 Later that year she represented Samoa at the 2018 Summer Youth Olympics in Buenos Aires, Argentina.
-At the 2019 Junior World Weightlifting Championships in Suva, Fiji she came 7th in the +87kg division.
+At the 2019 Junior World Weightlifting Championships in Suva, Fiji she came 7th in the +87 kg division.

 At the 2022 Pacific Mini Games in Saipan, Northern Marianas Islands, she won a gold and two silvers in the 87+ kg division.